Vecchia Gaussian Processes: on probabilistic and statistical properties: Introduction

-To investigate the statistical aspects of Vecchia GPs, one has to first understand its probabilistic properties, which so far were barely studied.
-More concretely, GPs are typically defined through their marginal distributions and the standard probabilistic techniques are tailored to such perspective, see \cite{kuelbs1994gaussian,li:linde:1999,aurzada2009small}.
-However, Vecchia GPs are defined through the conditional distributions encoded in a DAG structure.
-For such constructions, to the best of our knowledge, no general tools are derived for computing the small deviation bounds and other probabilistic aspects of the GP.
-Hence, one of the main challenge of our work was to derive new mathematical techniques for studying the probabilistic properties of Vecchia approximated GPs.
-To highlight that the mother and Vecchia GPs can have substantially different properties, we note that in case of the popular Mat\'{e}rn process the mother GP is stationary while its Vecchia approximation is not anymore.
+To investigate the statistical aspects of Vecchia GPs, one has to first understand their probabilistic properties, which so far have been barely studied.
+More concretely, GPs are typically defined through their marginal distributions and the standard probabilistic techniques are tailored to this perspective, see, for example \cite{kuelbs1994gaussian,li:linde:1999,aurzada2009small}.
+However, Vecchia GPs are defined through conditional distributions encoded in a DAG structure.
+For such constructions, to the best of our knowledge, no general tools have been developed for computing small deviation bounds or other probabilistic characteristics of the GP.
+Hence, one of the main challenges of our work was to derive new mathematical techniques for studying the probabilistic properties of Vecchia approximated GPs.
+To highlight that the mother and Vecchia GPs can have substantially different properties, we note that in the case of the popular Mat\'{e}rn process, the mother GP is stationary, whereas its Vecchia approximation is not.
 In fact, little is known about the covariance kernel of the Vecchia GP or the corresponding Reproducing Kernel Hilbert Space (RKHS).
-Therefore, the techniques used for isotropic covariance functions, like the Mat\'{e}rn kernel, relying on spectral densities do not apply in case of Vecchia approximations anymore.
+Therefore, techniques used for isotropic covariance functions --such as the Mat\'{e}rn kernel -- that rely on spectral densities no longer apply in the case of Vecchia approximations.